thor-harsh/Tensor-Flow-Project--9-/README.md

    # Temporarily comment out: from shapely.geometry import Polygon
    ```

-2. For persistent VTK errors, comment out specific lines in `vtkmodules/all.py`
+2. For persistent VTK errors, comment out specific lines like I commented out 55, and 58 in `vtkmodules/all.py`

 ## Final Notes